AppCron/ACBuildConfig/README.md

    * Do not set it on target level, otherwise it might override your project specific build settings.
 6. Do the same for **Release**.

 You should now see a new column titled **Config.File (ACBuildConfig.xcconfig)** in your Target's Build Settings.
 Make sure to have selected the **Levels** display option, otherwise you won't see the columns.
+Sometimes Xcode doesn't show the new column.
+In this case restarting Xcode might help.

 You can still override the settings of the config file with target or project specific settings in the *Build Settings* tab.